Yahweh

 Dig deeper with Sebastian →

 Yahweh fails to notice that he is being humored, just as little as he understands why he has continually to be praised as just.
-He makes pressing demands on his people to be praised and propitiated in every possible way, for the obvious purpose of keeping him in a good temper at any price.
+He makes pressing demands on his people to be praised and propitiated in every possible way.

 Jung, Carl Gustav, Answer to Job, 1952thesis